WHAT IS AN ARVON COURSE?

 Tutored retreats are for more experienced writers.
 The focus is on space to progress with your current work, plus in-depth support from two tutors available for one-to-one tutorials.
 A mid-week guest will read on Wednesday.
 There are no workshops in the morning.

-A new online tutorial offering you the chance to get one-to-one feedback on your writing from an Arvon tutor via Skype.
-Including two hours of tutor time: one hour for the tutor to read 2,000 words of your work-in-progress, one hour of feedback about this writing via Skype, and a follow-up email with recommendations from the tutor.
+Online tutorials offering you the chance to get one-to-one feedback on your writing from an Arvon tutor via Zoom.
+Including two hours of tutor time: one hour for the tutor to read 2,000 words of your work-in-progress, one hour of feedback about this writing via Zoom, and a follow-up email with recommendations from the tutor.

 FIND A COURSE BY GENRE